Okanogan/Wenatchee National Forest

 Timber (Litter and Understory)

-Subalpine fir, lodgepole pine and true fir in upper elevations with grass and shrubs in lower elevations.
+Subalpine fir, lodgepole pine and true fir in upper elevations with Ponderosa pine and Douglas fir with grass and shrubs in lower elevations.